ReportR: Bar Chart

 - Dimension name - this is the legend that will be displayed underneath the bar chart describing what each bar is showing.

-- Metric name - the name that will be displayed on the left-hand side of the chart, labelling the bar.
-This name should describe what the category the bar is displaying, for example different topics or areas of skills.
+- Metric name - the name that will be displayed on the left-hand side of the chart, labeling the bar.
+This name should describe the category the bar is displaying, for example, different topics or areas of skills.